-The good news is, research suggests the manufacturer’s storage recommendations may be far too conservative.
-A few studies have looked into the effectiveness of different brands of botulinum toxins and found they are viable long past the times recommended by the manufacturers.
-Knowing this can save your clinic money, reducing product waste and allowing you to take advantage of sales and volume discounts when purchasing your medical supplies.
+Botox and other botulinum toxins have storage conditions specified on their packaging.
+This ensures that the product is safe and potent when it is used.
+However, things do not always go as planned.
+Maybe you mixed up a solution only to have a no-show patient, over-purchased in order to receive a volume discount, or your courier left a box on your doorstep in a heat wave.
+In these situations, you may find yourself throwing away hundreds of dollars worth of botulinum toxin.
+What a huge waste!The good news is, research suggests that the manufacturer’s storage recommendations may be far too conservative.
+A few studies have looked into the effectiveness of different brands of botulinum toxins and found that they are viable long past the times recommended.
+Knowing this can save you money, reduce waste and help you take advantage of sales and volume discounts when purchasing your medical supplies.

-Thankfully, studies have looked into what happens to Botox when it is exposed to storage conditions outside the normal range.
-Allergan itself has confirmed you can use Botox after five days at room temperature, something they fail to mention in their product packaging.
+Various studies have looked into what happens to Botox when it is exposed to storage conditions outside the normal range.
+Allergan itself has confirmed that you can use Botox after five days at room temperature, something they fail to mention in their product packaging.
 Not only that, the product may remain stable even in extreme shipping conditions.
-When study authors L. Parraga et al. referenced available product information and spoke to manufacturers directly, they found out the botulinum toxin remains stable for 14 days at 25° C and 7 days at 30° C. If your package sits at the reception desk overnight, or your refrigerator quits on a long weekend, there is no need to dispose of your Botox.
+When study authors L. Parraga et al. referenced available product information and spoke to manufacturers directly, they found that botulinum toxin remains stable for 14 days at 25° C and 7 days at 30° C. If your package sits at the reception desk overnight, or your refrigerator quits on a long weekend, there is no need to dispose of your Botox.
 It seems it will be just fine.

 Medica Depot carries a huge selection of all your favorite medical injectable brands with wholesale volume discounts.